 And yes - in my biased opinion - old newspapers are the biggest clues machine in genealogy.
 With the rapidly increasing number of digitized and online newspapers being added every single day - many of them free - you are really missing out if you are not using this resource.

 Much of the time you have to start with clues before you can get "evidence."
-Maybe evidence and clues are the same thing.
-I don't know.
-Smarter people than I can determine that.
+And getting clues from every possible resource should be one of your research goals.